resistics/resistics/docs/source/advanced/pre-process.rst

 There are scenarios in which time series data must be pre-processed and saved before transfer function calculation.
 Pre-processing is predominantly performed in the project environment using the :meth:`~resistics.project.projectTime.preProcess` method.
 There are several pre-processing options available in :meth:`~resistics.project.projectTime.preProcess` method, including:

-    - Data resampling :ref:`pre-process:Pre-processing timeseries data:Data resampling`
+    - :ref:`advanced/pre-process:Data resampling`
-    - Polarity reversal
+    - :ref:`advanced/pre-process:Polarity reversal`
-    - Scaling
+    - :ref:`advanced/pre-process:Scaling`
-    - Calibration
+    - :ref:`advanced/pre-process:Calibration`
-    - Low, band and high pass filters
+    - :ref:`advanced/pre-process:Low, band and high pass filtering`
-    - Notch filter
+    - :ref:`advanced/pre-process:Notch filter`
-    - Data normalisation
+    - :ref:`advanced/pre-process:Data normalisation`
-    - Interpolation to second
+    - :ref:`advanced/pre-process:Interpolation to second`

 Another preprocessing method of use, but not available within the :meth:`~resistics.project.projectTime.preProcess` method is gap filling.
 This can help increase the number of windows at long periods.

-    - Gap filling
+    - :ref:`advanced/pre-process:Gap filling`

 In addition, there are lower levels APIs for performing these actions for advanced users.
 Please see the :doc:`API doc <../api>` for more information or check the :doc:`Cookbook <../cookbook>`.